 Tip #2: Compare the Services at Each Firm

 If you’re on the hunt for a wealth manager, you may already have a clear idea of what you need them to help you with.
-If that’s not the case, it’s important to consider what kinds of products and services different firms offer.
+If that’s not the case, it’s important to consider what kinds of products and services different firms offer and whether you think the firm can meet your current and future needs.
 Does your wealth manager only offer investing advice or does the firm also assist with things like taxes or estate planning?
 Some firms may specialize in certain types of investments or strategies.
 For instance, some firms focus exclusively on real estate investments, while others prefer stock-picking.

 It’s also a good idea to pay close attention to the firm’s overall investment strategy to make sure it aligns with your goals.
 If you’re considering several different firms and they’re all offering the same cookie-cutter portfolio options, that’s a sign that you may need to look elsewhere.